TomOtero1984/ConC/README.md

-# 🧠 ConC.GPT — A Symbolic Machine Language for LLMs
+# 🧠 ConC — A Symbolic Machine Language for LLMs

-**ConC.GPT** (Conversation Compression for GPT) is a symbolic language for compactly encoding and executing meaning inside language models.
+**ConC** (Conversation Compression for LLMs) is a symbolic language for compactly encoding and executing meaning inside language models.
 Originally a compression system, ConC has evolved into a **cognitive assembly language**; a way to express intent, tone, and semantics in 4-character symbolic words.